sreevidhya1813146/M1_Economic-load-dispatch/README.md

-# M1_Economic-load-dispatch
+# M1_Matrix calculator
-Naming convention : "To understand the fundamentals of economic load dispatch and derive solution using classical method with and without losses."
+Naming convention : "A set of numbers arranged in rows and columns is called a matrix.
+In other words it is an rectangular array of numbers having its applications in engineering, physics, economics, and statistics as well as in various branches of mathematics.
+Here this project facilitates some simple mathematical operations between matrices."